ddfreyne/stoneship-site/content/cv.md

 **Period:** July 2008 - August 2008 (1 month)

-* developed a web-based machine translation system for large documents, both manually and with the help of machine translation
+* Developed a web-based machine translation system for large documents, both manually and with the help of machine translation

 **Skills:** Ruby, Rails, MySQL, HTML, CSS, JavaScript